GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 *Grails Version: 3.3.0*

 ## Getting Started
-In this guide, you are going to deploy a Grails 3 application to [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/), upload images to [Google Cloud Storage](https://cloud.google.com/storage/) and use a MySQL database provided by [Cloud SQL](https://cloud.google.com/sql/).
+In this guide, you deploy a Grails 3 application to [Google App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/), upload images to [Google Cloud Storage](https://cloud.google.com/storage/) and use a MySQL database provided by [Cloud SQL](https://cloud.google.com/sql/).

 ## Costs

-This guide uses paid services; you may need to enable Billing in Google Cloud to complete some steps in this guide.
+This guide uses paid services.
+You may need to enable Billing in Google Cloud to complete some steps in this guide.

 ### What you will need

-To complete this guide, you will need the following:
+To complete this guide, you need the following:

 - Some time on your hands
 - A decent text editor or IDE